Literature / Flashman

 Damn yer eyes!

-'s politically incorrect series of novels, presented as the memoirs of a Victorian war hero who is actually a bully, rapist, lecher, backstabber, and coward
+series of adventures, starring Harry Flashman.
+They are presented as the memoirs of an infamous Victorian war hero who is proud to be a bully, rapist, lecher, backstabber, and coward

 , where he is presented without any redeeming qualities.
 He has no redeeming qualities in Fraser's books, either, despite occasional feelings of love for his wife and always coming out of a situation alright, so he might be considered a Magnificent Bastard